 '''

 #

 Make JMX connections to BW Engines

 #

+sl.rtview.jmx.jmxconn=domainslapm.BWApp-1.Procs 192.168.1.102 9000 URL:- - - false

 '''

-sl.rtview.jmx.jmxconn=domainslapm.BWApp-1.Procs 192.168.1.102 9000 URL:- - - false

 Note: For the standalone version of the Monitor, this property should be added to the sample.properties file in the project directory in which you installed the Monitor.
-Once the BWMON data server is (re-)started, the JMX metrics will automatically be retrieved from the engine.
+After the Monitor Data Server is (re-)started, the JMX metrics will automatically be retrieved from the engine.
 See "Create a Project Directory" for more information on the standalone project directory.